Trinity River (California): Ecology

+The deaths of a dog in 2021 after going swimming occurred due to cyanobacteria in blue-green algae on the river, east of Willow Creek.
+Algae blooms can occur during times of warm weather and low water flow.

 Restoration efforts

 After an environmental impact statement in 1991 the Bureau of Reclamation was required to make greater releases to the Trinity River below Lewiston Dam.
-On December 19, 2000 the Department of the Interior signed a Record of Decision (ROD) officially re-allocating Central Valley Project water for environmental purposes.
+On December 19, 2000, the Department of the Interior signed a Record of Decision (ROD) officially re-allocating Central Valley Project water for environmental purposes.
 This modified flow regime officially began in water year 2005.
 Prior to this, annual releases to the Trinity River ranged from 150 to 300 cuft/s, or about 109000 to 217000 acre feet each year, with the exception of occasional flood water discharges.
-The ROD increases the minimum dam release to 368600 acre feet or about 510 cuft/s, even in "critically dry" years, with even greater releases made during years of normal and above average precipitation..
+The ROD increases the minimum dam release to 368600 acre feet or about 510 cuft/s, even in "critically dry" years, with even greater releases made during years of normal and above average precipitation.
 These restrictions would reduce the Trinity River diversions about 28 percent on average; however, the impacts on the Central Valley Project as a whole would be far less, only about 1–4 percent.
 In addition, the project will periodically release high flows up to 11000 cuft/s to simulate historic flooding and sediment transport conditions.

 In 2015 Humboldt County won a lawsuit against the Westlands Water District for an extra 50000 acre feet of water from the Trinity River for in-stream flows.
 Previously, the Bureau of Reclamation had included this sum in the water released for fishery management.
 Although this means more water for the Trinity River, no provision was made for commensurately reducing Central Valley Project water diversions, increasing the risk that Trinity Lake could be drained to "dead pool" in drought years.

 Construction crews have also worked to rehabilitate the river channel below the dam by clearing out mining debris and excess brush.
 However, these activities have been criticized by some environmental groups as too heavy-handed.
 The California Water Impact Network stated channel rehabilitation was "an activity equivalent to a clear-cut on a Wild and Scenic River."
 Bulldozing of the riverbanks to clear space for juvenile salmon habitat has harmed steelhead spawning grounds, impacted public access and allowed the spread of invasive plant species.
 Between 2005 and 2011, restoration work cost a total of $36 million.